tj/n/README.md

 ## Custom Source

-If you would like to use a different node mirror which has the same layout as the default <https://nodejs.org/dist/>, you can define `N_NODE_MIRROR`.
+If you would like to use a different Node.js mirror which has the same layout as the default <https://nodejs.org/dist/>, you can define `N_NODE_MIRROR`.
 The most common example is users in China can define:

     export N_NODE_MIRROR=https://npm.taobao.org/mirrors/node